simplesilex/silex-i18n/doc/dates.md

 ==============================
 ## Installation

-For this example, you must install the `symfony/config` and the `symfony/yaml`.
+You must install the `symfony/config` and the `symfony/yaml` for this example.
 ```json
 {
     "require": {